OWASP/QRLJacking/QrlJacking-Framework/Readme.md

 # QRLJacker - QRLJacking Exploitation Framework
-### A customizable framework to demonstrate "QRLJacking Attack Vector" and shows How easy to hijack services that relies on QR Code Authentication!
+### A customizable framework to demonstrate "QRLJacking Attack Vector" and shows How easy to hijack services that rely on QR Code Authentication!

 ## Requirements
 * Python 2.7.x